-- in the dignity and value of human life, and that each person is a unique and holistic being and is interdependent with his/her own environment. - health and lifestyle. - that despite the severity of an injury or illness, each individual is capable of maintaining or regaining self-esteem and dignity and to rise above his/her disability. - that through rehabilitation, people with disabilities can utilize personal resources to achieve individual goals. - that each individual is a social being motivated to work and contribute as a member of society.
+- in the dignity and value of human life, and that each person is a unique and holistic being and is interdependent with his/her own environment. - that each individual has both the right and the responsibility to make informed personal choices regarding health and lifestyle. - that despite the severity of an injury or illness, each individual is capable of maintaining or regaining self-esteem and dignity and to rise above his/her disability. - that through rehabilitation, people with disabilities can utilize personal resources to achieve individual goals. - that each individual is a social being motivated to work and contribute as a member of society.